weeklyvillain/git-yeehaw/README.md

 # git-yeehaw
-Clones a random git repo to your computer..
+Clones a random git public repo to your computer..